peterbrittain/asciimatics/README.rst

 Ubuntu 14.04, Windows 7, 8 & 10, OSX 10.11 and Android Marshmallow (courtesy of https://termux.com),
 though it should also work for any other platform that provides a working curses implementation.

-It should be implementation agnostic and has been successfully tested on the CPython and PyPy2.
+It should be implementation agnostic and has been successfully tested on CPython and PyPy2.

 (Please let me know if you successfully verified it on other platforms so that I can update this list).